inex/ixp-manager-docs-md/docs/features/core-bundles.md

 ## Database Representation

-To fully understand IXP Managers implementation of core bundles, it is important to have an awareness of the database representation of them.
+To fully understand IXP Manager's implementation of core bundles, it is important to have an awareness of the database representation of them.
 This is why reading the [customer connections](../usage/interfaces.md) page is important - core bundles have been designed to fit into the existing database representation:

 ![Core Bundles - Database Objects](img/core-bundles-db.png)